HashSlap-Summer-of-Code/hashslap-starter-pack/docs/03_project_directory.md

 - **dev-scope** — A simple web app allowing developers to showcase their GitHub profiles.
 Great for HTML/JS beginners.
 - **py-vault** — A Python script collection for tools, automation, and utilities—excellent for early CLI experience.
 - **algorithms** — Classic data structures and algorithm implementations across languages; perfect for new programmers.
+- **idea-forge** — A collaborative vault of beginner-friendly project ideas across domains to inspire your next open-source contribution.

 ---